xplanguage/xplang/README.md

 This is a crisis for modern programming, making the discipline needlessly complex and confusing.
 Because every interface is bespoke, there can be none of the accretivity that one finds with unix's elegantly stream-oriented shell scripting languages.

 There's a valid reason for the crisis, as real world systems and processes are often not expressible as variables, streams, vectors, arrays, or lists.
-The solution has been to staple the ability to design arbitrary interfaces onto languages that are intrinsically variable, stream, array, or list oriented or whatever.
+The solution has been to staple the ability to design arbitrary interfaces onto languages that are intrinsically variable, array, or list oriented or whatever.

 But absolutely every system and process can indeed be defined in terms of relational tables of data, presuming one permits tabular formulas and formulaic tables.
 Therefore, if one creates a general purpose programming language that's table-oriented, the design of custom types can be performed within the same paradigm as the language itself, interacting with one another in terms tabular terms.

-In theory, an elegant new programming language can be designed that's a dialect of SQL while looking nothing like and being suitable for solving just about every problem with a computer.
+In theory, an elegant new programming language can be designed that's a dialect of SQL while looking nothing like it and being suitable for solving just about every problem with a computer.
 XPL is an attempt to prove that theory.

 ## Syntax

 The syntax of XPL does not belong to any existing family, though it borrows from and has similarities to several.
+The goal is clarity and simplicity, with the target audience being people who have not coded before.

 ### Comments